Priyanshu0512/Obsidian_Notes/Frontend Development/DOM Manupliation.md

 - In this phase, the event travels from the target element back up to the root of the DOM tree.
 - Event handlers attached without specifying `useCapture` or with `useCapture` set to `false` are triggered during this phase.

+### Debouncing

+- Debouncing is a programming practice used to ensure that time-consuming tasks do not fire so often, making them more efficient.
+In the context of `onInput` events, debouncing is often applied to delay the execution of certain actions (e.g., sending requests) until after a user has stopped typing for a specific duration.

+### Throttling & Rate Limiting

+#### Throttling
+- **Definition:** Controls the rate at which a specific action is performed.
+- **Purpose:** Ensures a smooth user experience, preventing rapid consecutive actions.
+- **Implementation:** Limits the frequency of a particular function within a specified time frame.

+#### Rate Limiting
+- **Definition:** Controls the number of requests a client can make within a specific time period.
+- **Purpose:** Protects server resources, avoids abuse, and maintains fair usage.
+- **Implementation:** Typically applied at the server/API level, limiting requests per second or minute.
+#### Key Differences
+- Throttling focuses on action frequency; rate limiting focuses on request count.
+- Throttling can be applied to various actions; rate limiting is often used at the API level.
+- Throttling aims for a smooth user experience; rate limiting protects server resources and enforces fairness.